Images of Chapped Lips (Cheilitis) (4)

 Other possible causes of chapped lips are high fevers as well as environmental conditions, such as cold weather, dehydration, and certain vitamin deficiencies.

 Chapped lips may be seen in people of all ages.
 However, chapped lips caused by lip licking is most commonly seen in children aged 7-15 years.

 Signs & Symptoms

-- Avoid lip licking because this will only worsen the condition.
+Avoid lip licking because that will only worsen the condition.

-See your primary care physician or dermatologist if you notice persistent scaling of the lips.
+See your medical professional if you notice persistent scaling of the lips.